What are annuities?

 Variable annuities are sold by prospectus.
 Please consider the investment objectives, risks, charges and expenses carefully before investing.
 The prospectus, which contains this and other information, can be obtained by calling your HSBC Securities (USA) Inc. financial professional or call 888-525-5757.
 Read it carefully before you invest.

-Through a comprehensive financial review, you can learn more about the various types of annuities and work with a financial professional to determine which, if any, may be suitable for your long-term financial goals.
+Through a comprehensive financial review, you can learn more about the various types of annuities and work with a financial professional to determine which, if any, may be suitable for or in the best interest of your long-term financial goals.
 Please call 866.586.4722 or call collect 847.876.1574.

 |ARE NOT A BANK DEPOSIT OR OBLIGATION OF THE BANK OR ANY OF ITS AFFILIATES||ARE NOT FDIC INSURED